Eight community event ideas to engage your residents

 Ever seen those artisanal pop-ups at the mall or local park?
 You can recreate the same thing in your community in any common area or outdoor space.
 Just invite a few local artisans and small businesses to come and display their wares and services onsite and provide your residents a unique opportunity to shop locally at home.
 Depending on the event’s success, this can become a monthly staple in your community!

 This is another great resident event for the competitive bunch.
 Hire a professional dealer and turn the night into a Las Vegas-themed party.
 Complete with an Elvis impersonator, cocktails, and popular games like blackjack; it’s sure to be a night to remember.
 Instead of playing for money, you can offer incredible prizes for all ages.
 And if feeling generous - proceeds can benefit a charity of the community’s choice.

 - Silent Auction

 A favorite among seniors, implement a silent auction where residents can bid on art, antiques, vacations, or even sports tickets.

-How can you encourage residents to participate?If your community is new to coordinating events, your residents may be hesitant to participate, but you can help garner interest by curating programs that tie directly to their hobbies or something new and exciting they would be eager to try.
+How can you encourage residents to participate?If your community is new to coordinating events, your residents may be hesitant to participate in community event ideas, but you can help garner interest by curating programs that tie directly to their hobbies or something new and exciting they would be eager to try.
 “It’s great to start with things you know they like to do and then get creative from there…it’s the dynamic programming that’s going to get people talking, and word of mouth is still a very effective tool for promoting community events, activities, and experiences,” Gould states.

 Presenting community events freshly and dynamically ensures resident curiosity is piqued, and word of mouth can stimulate turnout.
 Access our short resident engagement video series here for more community event ideas and tips.